Elliot and Zander Weaver: Filmmakers

 TSM: What do you love most about the filmmaking process?

 EW: I like seeing and being on the inside of something.
 I think it’s a bit like being a magician, where you can entertain people with magic and they’re blown away by it.
 You know it’s not really magic, and the secret, but you get such joy out of pulling that card out.
 You know there are lots of moving parts, and there are lots of frustrating times, and you know you’ve put things together that weren’t shot at the same time.
 However, when you can sit with an audience, or you can read an email from someone who’s just like, “Oh, you know, I totally believe those characters, and I was rooting for them,” you’ve pulled off a great magic trick.
 I love that feeling of having created something that’s given someone some pleasure and joy.

 ZW: I love seeing it coming together.
-So whatever stage that is; whether in production, the inception of the idea when you’re completely free, just playing music and just bouncing ideas off each other and getting excited about a new story.
-Whether it’s casting actors and then starting to bring the lines to life, or looking down the viewfinder and seeing a shot thinking, yeah, this is it.
-This is the movie, or of course, post-production when it all starts to really come together with the cutting, the sound design and music.
-I just love seeing that process of it, of the creation of it, and it becomes a real thing until eventually, you can sit and watch it with an audience, and it’s a movie.
-It’s like this very special magical experience.
+So whatever stage that is, whether in production, the inception of the idea when you’re completely free, just playing music and just bouncing ideas off each other and getting excited about a new story.
+Whether it’s casting actors and then starting to bring the lines to life or looking down the viewfinder and seeing a shot thinking, yeah, this is it, this is the movie, or of course, post-production when it all starts to really come together with the cutting, the sound design and music.
+I love seeing that process of it, the creation of it, which becomes a real thing until eventually, you can sit and watch it with an audience, and it’s a movie.
+It’s this very special, magical experience.